pswpswpsw/pswpswpsw.github.io/_pages/about.md

 ## About me

+My name is Shaowu Pan (Chinese: 潘韶武).
 I am currently a Postdoctoral Scholar at the Unversity of Washington hosted by Prof. [Nathan Kutz](https://faculty.washington.edu/kutz/).

 My research interests are
 * machine learning / deep learning for fluid mechanics